 10X Genomics - Visium Spatial Gene Expression Technology.

-At the Genomics Research Center, we have utilized this approach for several projects on many tissue types.
+At the Genomics Research Center, we have utilized the Fresh Frozen Visium technology for many tissue types.

 Pair histological spatial information with whole transcriptome data to better understand many research questions such as the spatial organization of cells and disease complexity.
 Visium Spatial Gene Expression technology is available with H&E for morphological context as well as with Immunofluorescence to co-detect proteins and gene expression from the same tissue section.